zvigrinberg/git-training-sessions/advanced--msc-use-cases.md

       ##Now we got clean worktree and index, and we'll re-run sed command, this time with correct defined template name

       find . | grep .yaml | grep -v dbinit | grep -v -E 'configmap|-config|crds|values' | xargs -i sed -i -E '/^[[:space:]]{2,4}annotations:/ a \ \ \ \ {{- include "infinity-common-lib.myNewDefinedTemplateWithAnnotations" . | nindent 4 }}' {}
+      ## Don't forget to use git blame Chart.yaml + git log commit-id of infinity-common-lib repo change + git checkout commit-id@{1} -p Chart.yaml to   demonstrate how to get from history a needed chunk from a file.
       ## See that rendering of templates are now passed succesfully and verify on vi editor that the new annotationKey: annotationValue added to all resources
       helm template infinity-ms . | vi -
       ## Add all changes to index
       git add -u .
-      git commit -m "annotate all resources with a group of annotations - myNewDefinedTemplateWithAnnotations"
+      git commit -sm "annotate all resources with a group of annotations - myNewDefinedTemplateWithAnnotations"

       ## Show new added commit with all of its files
       git show HEAD --name-only